Chozen Toguchi: Episode 5

 As they continue to fight, Chozen uses techniques that disable Daniel's arms and legs, leaving Daniel at his mercy.
 He tells Daniel that he has waited a long time for getting payback on Daniel, but instead comically honks his nose (a reference to when Daniel honked Chozen's in The Karate Kid Part II).
-Chozen then drops all pretense of anger and Daniel realizes that it was all a facade, as Chozen adopts a normal demeanor.
+Chozen then drops all pretense of anger and Daniel realizes that it was all a facade, as Chozen adopts a friendlier demeanor.
 He then explains to Daniel that the move he used was a pressure point technique and agrees to teach him these techniques.
 He tells Daniel: "If an enemy insists on war, then you take away their ability to wage it".

 As they say goodbye, Daniel is utterly amazed at his new perspective of Miyagi-Do Karate, and says he understands why Mr. Miyagi never taught it to him.
 Chozen praises Mr. Miyagi, says he hopes he will be like him, and becomes overcome with guilt when he recalls his actions and how he treated Daniel three decades ago.
 He says that after their fight, he was suicidal, only rescued by the encouragement of Sato to prove himself, and that is what he has been doing ever since, becoming a sensei in Okinawa and passing on the teaching of Miyagi Do to his students.
 Daniel then says that he forgives him for the events of the past, and Chozen is grateful for it.
-He then offers Daniel the scroll, telling him "You keep for your collection" (a reference to a similar statement that he made to Kumiko in the Karate Kid II, but in an aggressive context).
+He then offers Daniel the scroll, telling him "You keep for your collection" (a callback to when he said the same thing to Kumiko, though in a lascivious context, during Karate Kid II).

 At the end of Season 3, Daniel saves his own life by using these techniques against a surprise and murderous attack from Kreese.